Embedded Systems Engineering (Master of Science)

 Connection between engineering and computer science

 In the master's program, we provide you with versatile know-how in computer science and engineering.
 For your future as a research scientist or project leader in a company, you are well equipped to understand and bring together the "language" of both worlds of technology.
-An extensive selection area allows you to set an individual focus on the following areas:

-- Circuits and systems
+Circuits and Systems

-- Distributed Systems
+-

 Prerequisites